 Sunlight is free, which offers a huge incentive to go solar, but there are also various state government rebates which make the decision even easier for Queenslanders.

-Queensland has two main rebates – the state government’s Solar Feed-in Tariff and the Small-scale Technology Certificates.
+Queensland has two main solar rebates – the state government’s Solar Feed-in Tariff and the Small-scale Technology Certificates.
 If you’re about to go solar and you’re wondering how these schemes work, we’ve got the answers right here for you.

 The Queensland government’s solar Feed-in Tariffs